blink-zero/powerpulse/README.md

 - [Server Documentation](server/README.md): Information about the backend API and architecture
 - [API Documentation](API.md): Complete reference for all API endpoints
 - [Docker Documentation](DOCKER.md): Detailed instructions for Docker setup and configuration
+- [Kiosk Mode Documentation](KIOSK.md): Comprehensive guide to using the Kiosk Mode feature
 - [Changelog](CHANGELOG.md): History of changes and version updates

 ## License